*Quick Summary: The author describes why he left a dream job, and speaks to uncertainty ahead.*

 From the opening in May 2010, to sometime around 2012, I was incredibly busy with new displays, helping to figure out how we would conduct private tours of the facility, multiple layout changes and the like.
 All the sort of challenges you have when you start a new venture from scratch.
 Then, I began to get comfortable.
 We all fell into a routine and things became easy for me.
 There was no new challenge on the horizon; I could literally retire in this job, doing the same things I did daily, with only occasional, minor changes.
 It was around this time in early 2013, I began to question my future.
 Having already turned 40, I realized I was somewhere around halfway through my life.
 That caused me to question my purpose and whether I was living up to it.
 I knew for certain – I wasn’t.
 I had become bored and on looking back, I’d realized that with the exception of a few brief moments, I lacked passion for what I was doing for a living.
 I always said I’d quit when it wasn’t fun anymore, and for me, the fun stopped in 2004; here I was, almost 10 years past the point I’d said I’d leave.

 In 2013 and 2014, I found my need to constantly refine the system led me to chase unattainable perfection, as no new work was on the horizon on which to focus my attention.
 My world had become very small – exactly 58,000 square feet.
 I wasn’t having fun and I was no longer challenged.
 Adding to that, my body was in a lot of pain.
-My back, ankles, knees, and hips were all in very poor shape, and giving me a great deal of pain.
+My chest, back, ankles, knees, and hips were all in very poor shape, and giving me a great deal of pain.
 My entire job consisted of many hours standing on concrete, pushing and pulling cars, oftentimes by myself, and all that was only making me feel worse.
 After some introspective thought and lots of prayer, I realized it was time for me to go.
 It truly wasn’t the company, people, or the job, it was me.
 I wasn’t operating in God’s will for my life and I felt no passion or challenge.
 I wasn’t happy because it wasn’t what God had planned for me.

 Today, I find myself relaxed, happy, trying to recover physically, and searching for a job.
 I gave Rick Hendrick a good six months notice, trained my replacement, and can honestly say I gave them 100% until the day I left.
 I don’t know where the next step will lead for me, but I know this much to be true – whatever I do next will be more than just a paycheck, it’ll be a passion or I won’t do it.
 My prayers now are focused on the right opportunity to allow me to work in God’s will, be my usual relaxed and happy self, pay my bills, and have enough spare time to help others daily.
 Stay tuned.